 It used to be that a restaurant website and maybe a delivery tie-up were enough.
 Not anymore.
-The F&B industry is leaning heavily into digital-first ecosystem.
+The restaurant industry is leaning heavily into a digital-first ecosystem.
 Mobile ordering, QR menus, third-party delivery apps, loyalty programs built into apps; all of this has become standard.

 It’s one of the clearest trends in the F&B industry: go digital or get left behind.